mims-harvard/TDC/README.md

 ## Contribute

 TDC is designed to be a community-driven effort.
-If you have new dataset or task or data function that wants to be included in TDC, please reach out to [us](mailto:kexinhuang@hsph.harvard.edu) or join our [Slack Workspace](https://join.slack.com/t/pytdc/shared_invite/zt-jiv2mjjk-ZabFtKQVnozHAxMdRxcG_Q).
+If you have new dataset or task or data function that wants to be included in TDC, please fill in this [form](https://kexinhuang.typeform.com/to/W5DKjXDg)!

 ## Contact